MikeMcl/bignumber.js/README.md

 new BigNumber(0.7 + 0.1)                  // '0.7999999999999999'
 ```

-When creating a BigNumber from a Number, note that a BigNumber is created from a Number's decimal `toString()` value not from its underlying binary value.
+When creating a BigNumber from a Number, note that the BigNumber will be created from the Number's decimal `toString()` value, not from its underlying binary value.
 If the latter is required, then pass the Number's `toString(2)` value and specify base 2.

 ```javascript
 new BigNumber(Number.MAX_VALUE.toString(2), 2)